Testosterone Lawsuits: Heart Attacks, Strokes, Blood Clots and Pulmonary Embolism

 As a result, the FDA required a change to drug labeling of all testosterone products to provide a more general warning regarding venous blood clots and to “ensure this risk is described consistently in the labeling of all approved testosterone products.”

-The FDA’s statement came on the heels of the agency’s investigation of the possible risk of stroke, heart attack, and death in patients taking testosterone products.
+The FDA’s statement came on the heels of the agency’s investigation of the possible risk of stroke, heart attack, and death in patients taking these products.

 “We are currently evaluating the potential risk of these cardiovascular events, which are related to blood clots in the arteries and are described in the Drug Safety Communication posted on January 31, 2014,” the FDA released in a written statement.